Skip to content

 • Mask sensitive data before sharing request details

-• All API actions are logged in Tallyfy’s audit trail
+• Tallyfy logs all API actions in its audit trail

 Integrations > Open API